JeeWeetje/iot-workshop/UwpToIotHub.md

 These messages shown during the monitoring step are now available in Azure, and kept in the IotHub until other resources are asking for telemetry...

 Next Step: You are now ready to process your data in an Azure Function.
+Continue to [Receivig and handling telemetry in Azure](Azure.md)

 ![alt tag](img/logos/dotned-saturday.png)